DOMjudge/domjudge-packaging/docker/README.md

 These images are available on the [Docker Hub](https://hub.docker.com) as `domjudge/domserver` and `domjudge/judgehost`.

+#### Docker-compose
+See https://github.com/DOMjudge/domjudge-packaging/blob/main/docker/docker-compose.yml for a docker-compose example which automates the steps below.
+When using the optional Traefik reverse proxy, deploy the stack defined in https://github.com/DOMjudge/domjudge-packaging/blob/main/docker/docker-compose-traefik.yml first and uncomment the relevant lines in the `docker-compose.yml` file.

 ### DOMjudge network
 For isolation, create a Docker network which will be used for the communication between DOMjudge-related containers.
 ```bash